 To view all forthcoming events on the calendar, click HERE

-Friday 30th and Saturday 31st January 2015 at 7.30pm
+Friday 27th and Saturday 28th February 2015 at 7.30pm

-Biggar Little Cinema Presents 'The Railway Man'
+Biggar Little Cinema Presents '12 Years a Slave'

 Admission is £6, with tickets available from Hamiltons Newsagents and at the door on the evening, subject to availabilty.